 The Changes

-The move to the new house would not be the only change.
-My lifting partner of more than a decade moved to Colorado.
+of more than a decade moved to Colorado.
 I attempted to find a new place to lift, but without the trusted training partner, it was never really the same. it is difficult to trust someone you do not know when you have 550 pounds on your chest.

 In 2015 I made the decision to 'retire' from power lifting.
 I did it the easiest way I knew how - I changed my lifestyle.
 For me, this was easy.
 I had been eating on a very regimented routine for so damn long that I just had to change what that routine looked like.
 One of the main tenets of this new change was - you guessed it - no beer during the week.
 I could have a glass of wine; but absolutely no beers.